Amortized Maximum Inner Product Search with Learned Support Functions: Experiments

 When the number of clusters $c> 1$, that metric is computed per key-in-cluster prediction, and averaged.
 This log-ratio measures how much closer (negative values) or farther (positive values) the prediction is to the target compared to the query itself.
-A value of $\mathcal{E}_\text{rel} = 0$ means the prediction error equals the query-to-target squared-distance; $\mathcal{E}_\text{rel} = -1$ means the prediction is $e^{-1} \approx 0.37\times$ as far from the target as the query is.
-In other words, the relative transport error (RTE) $\exp(\mathcal{E}_\text{rel})$ is the geometric average of the ratio of the squared norms between prediction to ground-truth key and query to ground-truth key.
+A value of $\mathcal{E}_\text{rel} = 0$ means the prediction error equals the query-to-target squared-distance; $\mathcal{E}_\text{rel} = -1$ means the prediction is $e^{-1} \approx 0.37\times$ as far from the target as the query is; a perfect prediction yields $\mathcal{E}_\text{rel} \to -\infty$.
 We observe that our models start performing well when $\mathcal{E}_\text{rel}$ goes below $-1$.
 The training dynamics for that metric are shown in Figure~\ref{fig:training-stability}.